sandbornm/matcher/README.md

 # Data

 To upload data that persists in the application, upload `.csv` files into the `data` folder.
 Be sure to adhere to the naming convention of `AnalyzerID_SpecimenID_(scan #).csv` for consistency.
-Otherwise, you can upload your own local files for comparison by checking the `Upload files` option as shown below
+The assumed format is `frequency, real impedance, imaginary impedance` (e.g. `5000,1108.602325,-2860.849288`) If you wish, you can upload local files for comparison by checking the `Upload files` option as shown below

 ![select](assets/select.png)